 The basics of the gift tax are as follows:

-- As a resident of Connecticut, you are also subject to a state gift tax that ranges from 7.8% to 12% as of 2021.
+- As a resident of Connecticut, you are also subject to a state gift tax of 11.6% (if the value of the taxable estate/gift is $9.1 to $10.1 million) or 12% (if the value is greater than $10.1 million.)

 What gifts are not taxable?
 Complicating matters is the interplay between the gift tax and the estate tax.
 If your estate is substantial, it’s important to look closely at how various gifting and bequeathing scenarios play out in terms of these two taxes.
 First, however, it’s helpful to understand when a gift is not a gift.
 For the purposes of the federal government, there are several types of “gifts” that aren’t considered taxable and so do not count toward either your annual or lifetime total exclusions: